 - Finding a parking spot is hell and expensive (both in Bordeaux and Saint-Emilion, about 30€ for a day)

 Get to Saint Emilion by Bus

 It is pretty easy to get to Saint Emilion from Bordeaux by bus.
-The cost of the ticket (one way) is 2.30 euros which make it the cheapest option possible !
-Most of the buses are brand new with pretty decent confort level.
+The cost of the ticket (one way) is 2.30 euros which makes it the cheapest option possible!
+Most of the buses are brand new with pretty decent comfort level.

 The departure is at Place des Quinconces (at this specific stop), in the city centre.
 There you have to take bus line №304 (to Libourne/Saint-Emilion).

 You can buy your tickets directly from the bus driver.